 iGem

 iGEM (international Genetic Engineering Machine) is an international synthetic biology research competition where students design and create genetically modified organisms, such as bacteria, to solve real life problems or improve upon existing solutions.
 The competition garners entries from the top universities in the world such as MIT, Harvard, and Imperial College London.
-Alongside a project in its most basic form, a team must also create and submit a website (known as a Wiki) that explains the idea.
-Further, there is a ‘Jamboree’, where all groups come together to showcase their designs, which takes place in late autumn of 2022.
+Recent projects have included developing a diagnostic test for endometriosis, and focusing on breaking down nitrous oxide within an anaesthetic widely used across the NHS in a more sustainable, cost-effective manner than is currently available.